lgeurts/lgeurts.github.io/_posts/2014-01-02-introducing-lanyon.md

 ### Browser support

-Lanyon is by preference a forward-thinking project.
+Lanyon is by design a forward-thinking project.
 In addition to the latest versions of Chrome, Safari (mobile and desktop), and Firefox, it is only compatible with Internet Explorer 9 and above.

 ### Download